brandur/sorg/content/drafts/webhooks.md

 more contemporary streaming options were still only a distant speck on the horizon.

-For a few very common APIs like GitHub and Stripe, the push stream available over webhooks might be one of the best-known features.
+For a few very common APIs like GitHub, Slack, or Stripe, the push stream available over webhooks might be one of the best-known features.
 They're reliable, can be used to configure multiple receivers that receive customized sets of events, and they even work for accounts connected via OAuth, allowing platforms built on the APIs to tie into the activity of their users.
 They're useful and are a feature that's not going anywhere, but are also far from perfect.
-In the spirit of avoiding [accidental evangelism](/accidental-evangelist), let's briefly discuss whether they're a good pattern for new API providers to emulate.
+In the spirit of avoiding [accidental evangelism](/accidental-evangelist), this article will aim to address whether they're a good pattern for new API providers to emulate.

+## A basic use case for webhooks (#use-case)

+Before we start, let's take a look at why why webhooks are useful.
+While it's often appropriate to poll a provider's REST API for information, there are many cases where you want to have real-time updates so that you can do some work in a timely manner.

+Say you're going to write a mini-CI service that will build any branches that are opened via pull request on one of your GitHub repositories.
+Like Travis, we want it to be able to detect a pull request, and then assign it a status check icon that will only be resolved when the build completes.

+!fig src="/assets/webhooks/github-status-check.png" caption="Travis putting status checks on a pull request that are contingent on a successful build."

+GitHub has a [status API][githubstatus] that allows a service to assign a status to a given commit SHA.
+To know when a new pull request comes in, we could poll the list endpoint ever few seconds and create statuses on any that we don't recognize, but there's a much better way.
+We can listen on for GitHub's `pull_request` webhook, and it'll tell us when anything new comes in.

+So our CI service will listen for the `pull_request` webhook, creates a new status via the REST API when it sees one, and then updates that status when the build succeeds or fails.
+It's able to add status checks quickly, and with no inefficient polling involved.

+!fig src="/assets/webhooks/ci.svg" caption="A basic webhooks flow to build a simple CI system for GitHub."

 ## The virtues of user ergonomics (#user-ergonomics)

-Webhooks are convenient for most users, but they're a far shot from perfect.
-Let's take a look at a few common integration problems.
+As we see above webhooks are convenient and work pretty well, but that said, they're far from perfect in a number of places.
+Let's look at a few ways that using them can be a little painful.

-> Before going into integration problems it might be useful to give some
-> concrete user cases.
-Perhaps giving an example of how a
-> slack/github webhook might work with a monodraw diagram

 ### Endpoint provisioning and management (#endpoints)